Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

     Visualization of the genomic dataset can be done using ([**IGV**](<https://software.broadinstitute.org/software/igv/home>)) (Windows, Linux, Mac) or SAMtools’ tview function.
     Also ([**sambamba**](<https://lomereiter.github.io/sambamba/>)) (Linux, Mac) can be used, especially for sorting and indexing the bam files.

-7. Creating transposon insertion maps for the genome (see <https://sites.google.com/site/satayusers/>) and comparison essential genes between different genetic backgrounds using Venn diagrams, customized software needs to be created.
+7. Creating transposon insertion maps for the genome (see the [satay users website](<https://sites.google.com/site/satayusers/>)) and comparison essential genes between different genetic backgrounds using Venn diagrams, customized software needs to be created.

 ### 0. Initializing

 The next steps are not obligatory, but might help in organizing the data.
-The bold printed commands are put so that they can be copied directly to the bash (note to modify the respective paths on your own machine).
+The **bold** printed commands are put so that they can be copied directly to the bash.
+(Note to modify the respective paths on your own machine in this Initialization step).
 If the paths below are correctly defined, the boldface commands defined in the different processing steps can be literally copied and pasted in the bash.

-1. Create an empty folder
+1. Create an empty folder.

-2. Add the .fastq file (and unzip if necessary).
+2. Add the .fastq file to the folder (and unzip if necessary).

 3. Add the following empty folders for the outcomes of the different processing steps: